vicking20/jf-resolve/Readme.md

 * **Subtitles Variability:** Subtitles may or may not work depending on the media source.
 Using an Open Subtitles plugin in Jellyfin might help resolve this.
 * **On-the-fly Transcoding:** Media requiring transcoding will be transcoded each time it's played, as the file isn't hosted locally.
 * **Limited Compatibility with Existing Arr Stacks:** It may not be fully compatible with an already extensively configured Radarr/Sonarr setup.
+* **Duplicated Media:** In some cases, media is duplicated from having multiple media sources.

 ## Stack Used